We don’t necessarily do everything on the list but here are the pages that are most likely to come up.

 Yizkor | 188 | 516 | 330 | 810 |

-Sh'mini Atzeret: Pesach I: Begin Musaf with Tal |
+Sh'mini Atzeret: Begin Musaf with Geshem |

-Festival Musaf Each Festival has its own insertions (In most prayer books, you'll need to do some skipping around) If we're Duchaning, we do it immediately before the Sim Shalom blessing. |
+Other Festivals: Musaf Each Festival has its own insertions (In most prayer books, you'll need to do some skipping around) |

 Fest & Shab Rosh Chodesh: 166a/166b |